nutjob-laboratories/merk/README.txt

     - If running **MERK** with the PyInstaller distribution, plugins will only have access to the libraries included with **MERK**, as well as [Python's standard library](https://docs.python.org/3/library/index.html)
   - Plugins have direct access to the [Twisted IRC client objects](https://docs.twisted.org/en/stable/api/twisted.words.protocols.irc.IRCClient.html) used by **MERK** to connect to IRC
   - Plugins can react to most IRC events
+    - Over 25 different IRC and application events!
     - Individual plugin events can be enabled and disabled in the "Settings" dialog
+  - Plugins can be created and edited directly in the application
+    - A special version of the script editor, modified for Python, is used to create and edit plugins.
+Features include syntax highlighting and auto-indentation.
 - Audio notifications
   - Can be triggered by seven different events, with each one able to be turned on and off
   - Uses any WAV file as the notification sound, and can be set in the GUI